Tigorn/Watchlist/README.md

 # Watchlist
-- A digital currency price tracking app that is implemented with two archictures as a comparison of the two architectures.
-The application is implemented in both the [VIPER](https://www.objc.io/issues/13-architecture/viper/) architecture and the [RIBs](https://github.com/uber/RIBs) architecture.
+- A digital currency price tracking app that is implemented twice with two serparate architectures as a study in comparing the two architectures.
+The project is implemented in two identical applications, WatchlistVIPER and WatchlistRIBs.
+The former application follows the [VIPER](https://www.objc.io/issues/13-architecture/viper/) architecture and the latter application follows the [RIBs](https://github.com/uber/RIBs) architecture.
 - Using [BitFinex's V2 API](https://docs.bitfinex.com/v2/docs)

 Note: currently under active development (Things will change!)